-The council will put in place an annual monitoring process whereby recipients of a rent support grant will submit a monitoring form to explain the activities that have been delivered from the premises.
+The council will put in place a monitoring process whereby recipients of a rent support grant will submit a monitoring form to explain the activities that have been delivered from the premises.

-The quality and timeliness of previous monitoring information will be taken into account, if the applicant wishes to re-apply for a rent support grant at the end of the three year (for Citizens Advice) or five year (for 1st Hatherley Scouts) period.
+The quality and timeliness of previous monitoring information will be taken into account, if the applicant wishes to re-apply for a rent support grant at the end of the five-year period.